pragtical/pragtical.github.io/docs/api/process.md

 (field) ERROR_NOMEM: integer
 ```

-Error triggered when no memory is available to allocate the process,
+Error triggered when no memory is available to allocate the process.
-its value is platform dependent, so the value declared on this
-interface does not represents the real one.

 ---